dssg/mlforpublicpolicylab/techsessions/session5-triage.md

 different domain from either class project, which is the point — the structure is the same.

-## 2.Get familiar with triage in a controlled environment:  The Colab tutorial
+## 2. Get familiar with triage in a controlled environment:  The Colab tutorial

 Don't run all 115 cells.
 Work through these, and read rather than skim the markdown between them: